wafer-li/Algs4Assignment/Dequeue/README.md

 ## Deque

-Accroding to the performance requirement.
+According to the performance requirement.
 The best way to implement it is to use the **linked-list**.

 Although there is a hint which asks me to use the sentinel node, I decided to use the **double** linked list, which has two pointers of `prev` and the `next`.